Heidi Shierholz

-Heidi Shierholz (born October 10, 1971) is the president of the Economic Policy Institute, a left-leaning think tank based in Washington, D.C.
-She previously served as Chief Economist of the United States Department of Labor under Secretary Thomas Perez.
+Heidi Shierholz (born October 10, 1971) is an American economist and the president of the Economic Policy Institute, a left-leaning think tank based in Washington, D.C.
+She previously served as chief economist of the United States Department of Labor under Secretary Thomas Perez.

 Education

 Shierholz studied mathematics at Grinnell College in Grinnell, Iowa, earning a B.A. in 1994.
 She earned a M.S. in statistics at Iowa State University in 1996.
 She then studied economics at the University of Michigan, earning a M.A. in 2001 and Ph.D. in 2005.

 Career

 Shierholz worked as an assistant professor of economics at the University of Toronto from 2005 to 2007.
-Shierholz joined the Economic Policy Institute (EPI) in 2007.
-At EPI, Shierholz worked on unemployment policy, ways to support the long-term unemployed, and possible policies to pull America out of the recession.
+She joined the Economic Policy Institute (EPI) in 2007, where she worked on unemployment policy and policies related to recovery from the Great Recession.
 She co-authored two editions of The State of Working America, EPI's flagship publication.

+From 2014 to 2017, Shierholz served as chief economist of the United States Department of Labor under Secretary Thomas Perez during the Obama administration.

+Shierholz rejoined the Economic Policy Institute after leaving the Department of Labor.
+In 2021, EPI announced that its board of directors had selected her to become the institute's president.

-Before joining the Department of Labor, Shierholz regularly wrote for a number of publications, including U.S. News & World Report column "Economic Intelligence," the Washington Post, and the Huffington Post.
+Before joining the Department of Labor, Shierholz regularly wrote for a number of publications, including the U.S. News & World Report column "Economic Intelligence" and The Washington Post.
 She has been called to testify before Congress on labor market issues, including unemployment insurance and immigration.